 You do not need a referral for urgent or emergency care.
-For a list of urgent care centers and walk-in clinics see below or look for them in the provider directory here https://yamhillcco.org/members/find-a-provider/.
+For a list of urgent care centers and walk-in clinics see below.

 Urgent physical care

 Some examples of urgent physical care are:

 - Cuts that don't involve much blood but might need stitches. - Minor broken bones and fractures in fingers and toes. - Sprains and strains.